ICA Internships Information for Employers

 Linking with the research mentors

-The Interns line manager and mentors will be invited to attend the final day when interns will present their work to the group.
-Interns will also be encourage to present their work to their employers and colleagues.
+The Intern's line manager and mentors will be invited to attend the final day when interns will present their work to the group.
+Interns will also be encouraged to present their work to their employers and colleagues.

 Cancel event